 Prerequisite: MATH 1400 with a grade of C or better, or equivalent.
-A continuation of Math 1400, the course is designed for students intending to major or minor in mathematics, physics, engineering, or other sciences.
+A continuation of Math 1400, this is a transfer course intended for bachelor programs in technology, engineering, mathematics, or science, including natural, physical, and social sciences.
 Topics include the theory and techniques of integration, application problems involving integration, an introduction to differential equations, and infinite sequences and series, polar coordinates, and parametric curves.